gaplo917/awesome-kotlin-notebook/README.md

 * ... more
 * Feel free to share your Kotlin Notebook to accelerate together

-You might also interested to read the [official Kotlin Notebooks sample](https://github.com/Kotlin/kotlin-jupyter/tree/master/samples).
+You might also be interested to read the [official Kotlin Notebooks sample](https://github.com/Kotlin/kotlin-jupyter/tree/master/samples).

 ## Folder structure design
 To ease the dependency version upgrade and minimize manual error, I setup a convention to store dependency version and